Terreii/hoodie-plugin-store-crypto/README.md

 encryption password. __`cryptoStore.setup(password, [salt])` will not unlock your cryptoStore instance__ (just like hoodie.account.signUp)!

 A salt is a second part of a password. `cryptoStore.setup(password, [salt])` will save the generated salt in `hoodiePluginCryptoStore/salt`, and use it.
+[More about what the salt is](http://www.passwordbreeder.com/page/salt).

 Example:
 ```javascript